Parrsboro: Area features

 As with much of rural Nova Scotia, the primary industry in Parrsboro is tourism.
-The community is known for its seasonal theatre productions, fossil and rock hounding attractions, museums, high tides and heritage buildings.
+The community is known for its seasonal theatre productions at the Ship's Company Theatre, fossil and rock hounding attractions, museums, high tides and heritage buildings.
 The cliffs along the Minas Basin to the east and west of Parrsboro contain fossils of prehistoric animals and plants.
 Many fossils are on display in local museums.

 Of the three museums in Parrsboro, two are dedicated to geological history.
 The Fundy Geological Museum, located along the eastern shore of Parrsboro Harbour, and the Parrsboro Rock and Mineral Shop and Museum, along the western shore, display many unearthed discoveries and provide information on the history of the region's landscape.

 The third museum is the Ottawa House.
 It was built 1775 but contains evidence of Acadian construction as well as several additions.
 Located along the western coast of Parrsboro Harbour, near Partridge Island, it occupies the original town site and is near the legendary landing site of Henry Sinclair, 1397, and the factual site of Samuel de Champlain, 1607.
 It was the summer home of Father of Confederation Sir Charles Tupper, 1860s, and was named in honour of Canada's Capital.
 A major focus is Parrsboro's shipbuilding history and the museum has many artifacts that date from the Age of Sail.